-The Americans with Disabilities Act (ADA) of 1990, as amended (42 U.S.C. § 12101 et seq.)13, prohibits discrimination on the basis of disability, as well as Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 701)14.
+The Americans with Disabilities Act (ADA) of 1990, as amended (42 U.S.C. § 12101 et seq.)13, prohibits discrimination on the basis of disability, as well as Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 701)14 and Section 508 of the Rehabilitation Act of 1973 (29 U.S.C. § 794d)15.
 Together they are federal anti-discrimination laws that protect persons with disabilities.
-The ADA and the Rehabilitation Act of 1973 provides comprehensive civil rights protections to any qualified person with a disability and it forbids discrimination not only in government programs, benefits
+The ADA and the Rehabilitation Act of 1973 provides comprehensive civil rights protections to any qualified person with a disability and it forbids discrimination not only in government programs, benefits and services, but also in employment practices, access to public accommodations, and information and communications technology.